 |Title||The Open Road: Photography and the American Road Trip|

 The road trip is an enduring symbol in American culture.
 Ever since cars became widely available, the road stretching over the horizon has represented a sense of possibility and freedom, discovery and escape—a place to get lost and find yourself in the process.
 The American road trip has appeared prominently in literature, music, and movies, but it has had an especially powerful influence on photography.
-As photographers have embarked on trips across the United States with the express purpose of making work, they have created some of the most important photographs in the history of the medium: from images by Walker Evans, Henri Cartier-Bresson, and Berenice Abbott to Robert Frank’s seminal 1950s odyssey, The Americans.
-From Stephen Shore to Ryan McGinley, hundreds of other photographers have continued the tradition.
+As photographers have embarked on trips across the United States with the express purpose of making work, they have created some of the most important photographs in the history of the medium: from nineteen photographers including Walker Evans, Henri Cartier-Bresson, Berenice Abbott to Robert Frank, Stephen Shore and Victor Burgin, Justine Kurland and Inge Morath.